Learn how to build the home of your dreams and save on home loan interest while you do it.

 Owner builder mortgages

 An owner builder mortgage is designed for those people who wish to build their own home without the help of a licensed builder.
 As banks and lenders use the property as security for your mortgage, many of them consider owner builder mortgages to be high risk.
-For this reason, few banks and lenders will accept applications for these types of home loans.
+For this reason, many banks and lenders will not accept applications for these types of home loans.

 Construction loans are suitable for any borrower intending to build a new home on a vacant block of land.
 This includes buying a house and land package from a licensed builder, or conducting major renovations to an existing home, such as adding new rooms.